 vpar.gp

 This is some functions for Pari/GP making calculations on labelled oriented trees and forests (graph theory trees) as "vpar" vector of parent vertex numbers.
+Various things treat as unlabelled and/or free too.
 Functions include

 Vertices are numbered 1 to n.
 A tree is a vector "vpar